MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AccountAccess.md

     - Clear browser cache and cookies, or try a different browser or incognito mode.
     - Disable VPN or proxy if you're using one.

-- **“App needs permission to access resources in your organization that only an admin can grant.”**
+- **â€œApp needs permission to access resources in your organization that only an admin can grant.â€**

   - **What it means:**